 Fiction writers and poets are admitted in alternating years.
-This year we are reading fiction: the application period opens in mid-September and closes December 15, 2023, for admission in fall 2024.
-We are not reading poetry applications this year; the next application deadline for poetry is December 15, 2024, for admission in fall 2025.
+This year we are reading poetry: the application period opens in mid-September and closes December 15, 2024, for admission in fall 2025.
+We are not reading fiction applications this year; the next application deadline for fiction is December 15, 2025, for admission in fall 2026.
 All application materials—including transcripts, letters of recommendation, a statement of purpose, a writing sample, a CV, and the application fee—must be submitted online in pdf format by midnight, U.S. Central Time, on December 15.

 Application Process